The Ethics Commission has no authority or power

 Where/how to post an agenda?

-A governing body complies with the Act by posting its meeting agenda for each regularly scheduled meeting in a public place at its central office and by having copies of the agenda available there during regular business hours.
+A governing body complies with the Act by having copies of the agenda available to the public during regular business hours.

 In addition, it may distribute agendas to the news media by mail or email.
 The agenda also may be posted on the governing body’s website if it has one.
 While additional dissemination to the public and the media is encouraged, failure to provide an agenda by such additional means will not invalidate an otherwise proper public meeting.